 Many people around the world use SCTI tools to help guide conservation assessment and wildlife management.
 Although the manuals provides background material and an explanation of data entry, technical details and discussion of how to interpret results are not readily available.
 SCTI has established email discussion groups (listservs) to provides a forum for our users to ask questions of colleagues, provide answers, describe interesting applications of the tools, or raise issues.

 These listservs are unmoderated and open to anyone who wishes to participate.
 The list administrator will permanently block from the list any subscribers who send offensive messages, extraneous messages that would obviously be of no interest to SCTI tool users, or advertisements for products (other than perhaps add-ons and upgrades such as R packages designed to be used with SCTI tool output).

-The following links are for training resources developed and provided by SCTI partners.
-Downloadable educational materials (training videos) and technical documentation (manuals and how-to guides for particular features of the software) can be found on our Downloads page.
+The following links are for training resources developed and provided by SCTI contributors.
+Downloadable educational materials (training videos) and technical documentation (manuals and how-to guides for particular features of the software) produced by SCTI can be found on our Downloads page.